This guide is representative of the 7th edition Publication Manual of APA and focuses on a student paper structure.

 Effective September 2020.

 You must cite sources in your writing whenever you include any sort of information, data, ideas or words that are not your own.
 This includes when you are writing an essay, report, paper, case study OR preparing a visual assignment such as a poster, infographic, brochure or presentation.
 Citing your sources is an expectation for post-secondary level writing and research.
+This is one element of academic integrity.

 You need to cite to ensure....